 Language and Linguistics, Department of

-Language learning, language use and language processing are influenced by a multitude of factors which interact constantly and dynamically.
+The learning, language use and language processing are influenced by a multitude of factors which interact constantly and dynamically.
 In bi- and multilingual speakers, this interaction can be expected to be even more complex than in monolingual speakers.

 Traditional approaches to understanding the role of individual differences in language learning and use have often focused on either the affective or the cognitive dimension, but rarely on both in conjunction.
 This workshop will aim to explore the interface of these two dimensions and seek to address questions such as how emotion and cognition interact, and what this means for the learner’s/speaker’s processing, development and usage of language, especially in bi- and multilingual contexts.